sleepydragonsw/PyCExtWorkshop/doc/project2.rst

 Create Module's Function List .............................

-Unlike writing function in Python, when writing a C extension module the functions that will be included in the module need to be defined ahead of time.
+Unlike writing functions in Python, when writing a C extension module the functions that will be included in the module need to be defined ahead of time.